neongreen/artyom.me/aeson.md

 ### Avoiding manual type checks

-`parseTuple` was fairly big for such a simple task, and one reason for that is that we had to check for type mismatch manually.
+One reason `parseTuple` was so big for such a simple task is that we had to check for type mismatch manually.
 Instead of doing that, we can use the `with*` family of functions.

 Look at both parsers again: